Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

   - accepts a value and an index
   - use your `get` function to find the specific node
   - if the node is not found, return false

+### Insert
+- adding a node to the linked list and the position specified